 2. Any Unsealed Structural Leaks

-If you suspect an air leak, check for cold spots and try to track them down to any small drafts coming through the cracks.
+If you suspect an air leak, check for cold spots and try to track them down to any small drafts coming through the cracks of your windows and doors.
 In some cases, small beams of light can reveal the site of air leaks.

 3. Lack of Insulation

 Insulation is one of the most important things for the structural integrity and comfort of your home.
-While insulation is installed during the building phase, it can need serious upkeep throughout the lifespan of a house in order to control the temperature in your home.
+While insulation is installed during the building phase, it can need upkeep throughout the lifespan of a house.
+This is important to control the temperature in your home.
+You may have to deal with cold spots from room to room if your home lacks sufficient insulation levels or has undergone damage over time.

-Proper insulation of the home can take care of the problem and help lower your heating and cooling bills.
+Proper insulation of the home can take care of hot and cold spots and help you save money by lowering your heating and cooling bills.

 5. HVAC Malfunctions

 An HVAC inspection is what you need if you suspect that there’s a larger problem that could have shut down most of your AC system.
-The larger the cold spots in the rest of the house, the more likely it can be that this is your problem.
+If there are big cold areas in your house, it’s more likely that this is the issue.

 6. Thermostat Issues

-If the thermostat temperature doesn’t match what’s going on in the rest of the house, then you can almost certainly blame the thermostat.
+If the thermostat temperature doesn’t match the rest of the house, it’s likely the thermostat’s fault.

-Thermostat issues are usually small, but the issues they can cause with the heating in the house could be huge.
-Uneven temperatures and cold spots are common manifestations of this issue.
+Thermostat issues are usually minor, but the issues can have a big impact on the temperature control in our home.
+Uneven temperatures and cold spots are common indications of this issue.

 Check the temperature on the thermostat against the cold spots in the house to help spot the issue.